CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

     {{</tabs>}}

-5. Note that you can use the switch access credentials defined in {{<link title="Credentials and Profiles">}} to access these switches.
-If you have issues accessing the switches, you might need to update your credentials.
+5. Select an access profile from the dropdown menu.
+If you use Netq-Default you will see a message requesting that you {{<link title="Credentials and Profiles" text= "create or update your credentials">}}.

 6. Click **Next**.